We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Ear irrigation

 Irrigating your ear may help after you’ve made some headway with the blockage.
-It can be done at home.
+A doctor may perform it in a doctor’s office, or you may also be able to do it at home.

 Warm compress or steam